James Webb Space Telescope: Background (development to 2003)

 Discussions of a Hubble follow-on started in the 1980s, but serious planning began in the early 1990s.
 The Hi-Z telescope concept was developed between 1989 and 1994: a fully baffled 4 m aperture infrared telescope that would recede to an orbit at 3 Astronomical unit (AU).
 This distant orbit would have benefited from reduced light noise from zodiacal dust.
 Other early plans called for a NEXUS precursor telescope mission.

-Correcting the flawed optics of the Hubble Space Telescope in its first years played a significant role in the birth of the JWST.
-In 1993, NASA conducted STS-61, the Space Shuttle mission that replaced HST's camera and a installed a retrofit for its imaging spectrograph to compensate for the spherical aberration in its primary mirror.
+Correcting the flawed optics of the Hubble Space Telescope (HST) in its first years played a significant role in the birth of Webb.
+In 1993, NASA conducted STS-61, the Space Shuttle mission that replaced HST's camera and installed a retrofit for its imaging spectrograph to compensate for the spherical aberration in its primary mirror.

-The HST & Beyond Committee was formed in 1994 "to study possible missions and programs for optical-ultraviolet astronomy in space for the first decades of the 21st century."
+The HST & Beyond Committee was formed in 1994 "to study possible missions and programs for optical-ultraviolet astronomy in space for the first decades of the 21st century".
 Emboldened by HST's success, its 1996 report explored the concept of a larger and much colder, infrared-sensitive telescope that could reach back in cosmic time to the birth of the first galaxies.
 This high-priority science goal was beyond the HST's capability because, as a warm telescope, it is blinded by infrared emission from its own optical system.
-In addition to recommendations to extend the HST mission to 2005 and to develop technologies for finding planets around other stars, NASA embraced the chief recommendation of HST & Beyond for a large, cold space telescope (radiatively cooled far below 0 °C), and began the planning process for the future JWST.
+In addition to recommendations to extend the HST mission to 2005 and to develop technologies for finding planets around other stars, NASA embraced the chief recommendation of HST & Beyond for a large, cold space telescope (radiatively cooled far below 0 °C), and began the planning process for the future Webb telescope.

 Preparation for the 2000 Astronomy and Astrophysics Decadal Survey (a literature review produced by the United States National Research Council that includes identifying research priorities and making recommendations for the upcoming decade) included further development of the scientific program for what became known as the Next Generation Space Telescope, and advancements in relevant technologies by NASA.
 As it matured, studying the birth of galaxies in the young universe, and searching for planets around other stars – the prime goals coalesced as "Origins" by HST & Beyond became prominent.

 As hoped, the NGST received the highest ranking in the 2000 Decadal Survey.

 An administrator of NASA, Dan Goldin, coined the phrase "faster, better, cheaper", and opted for the next big paradigm shift for astronomy, namely, breaking the barrier of a single mirror.
 That meant going from "eliminate moving parts" to "learn to live with moving parts" (i.e. segmented optics).
 With the goal to reduce mass density tenfold, silicon carbide with a very thin layer of glass on top was first looked at, but beryllium was selected at the end.